-Green power is an option provided to the Zoo by IPL that helps support the development of renewable energy sources, like wind facilities and biomass/landfill gas facilities, which eventually help reduce our reliance on fossil-fueled power.
+Green power is an option provided to the Zoo by AES Indiana that helps support the development of renewable energy sources, like wind facilities and biomass/landfill gas facilities, which will eventually help reduce our reliance on fossil-fueled power.

 In 2011, Indiana Senator Richard Lugar named the Zoo a “Lugar Energy Patriot,” to recognize ongoing fiscally responsible energy conservation efforts.
 Since then the Zoo has continued to plan, research and take concrete action steps to be conscious of saving both energy and money.
 For example, the Zoo’s team realigned the St. Vincent Dolphin Pavilion water management system which resulted in a water savings of 4.5 million gallons annually.